xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 ## Notes
 > [!Note]
-> Unchecked `Verify` from the programmer settings before flashing it
+> - Unchecked `Verify` from the programmer settings before flashing it
-> `Unprotect` eeprom before flashing..
+> - `Unprotect` eeprom before flashing..
-> Dangerous and irreversible actions, set only required options (if may failed buy a new ones and then soldered it unto the board)
+> - Dangerous and irreversible actions, set only required options (if may failed buy a new ones and then soldered it unto the board)
-> if the programmer fail to read the eeprom sectors all you have to do is read the `SREG or Status Register` and `unchecked all `checked area or set all number `1` into `0` and then `Write Register`.
+> - If the programmer fails to read the eeprom sectors all you have to do is read the `SREG or Status Register` and `unchecked all `checked area or set all number `1` into `0` and then `Write Register`.

 # <h1 align="center"> Windows </h1>